freedomofpress/securedrop/docs/hardware.md

 ## SecureDrop Infrastructure

 The SecureDrop infrastructure consists of different components, all of which are listed below.
-We recommend you read the through the whole document and figure out what makes the most sense for your organization.
+We recommend you read through the whole document and figure out what makes the most sense for your organization.

 ### App Server and Monitor Server